Wizek/haskell-pair-programming/README.md

 | [wizek](#Wizek)                           | intermidiate          | reflex, hs-di      | UTC+2 flexible                             | en       |

 ## aggie0

+1. Availability

+   I'm in grad school in the US, so most times work for me (as long as it's not in the middle of the night in the US).

+2. Experience

+   A year-ish, don't know much about most language extensions, but I've written a ~1k LOC library for doing some category theory calculations.

+3. Interests

+   Anything can work, maybe we can alternate.
+I'm really interested in dependently typed stuff (Idris, Agda).
+I also have an open source library for some math stuff we can hack on.

 ## attilah

+1. Availability

+   I'm available at any time this week.
+We can even schedule a session right now.

+2. Experience

+   I started learning Haskell since about 2012.
+But it's been more of a on/off kinda thing.

+3. Interests

+   I'm open to pairing on any project/codebase.

 ## echatav

+I enjoy pair programming.

+1. Availability

+   Flexible but say 4pm Mondays Pacific time to choose something specific.

+2. Experience

+   4.5 years, intermediate to advanced

+3. Interests

+   Definitely interested in learning Reflex.
+Interested to learn GHC's codebase.
+   Or we can hack on Squeal.

 ## kevroletin